 The easier way is the summit is to follow the left route.
 Follow the right trail for a more satisfying hike.

 After about 0.2 miles, turn north and follow the trail for a long and gradual climb until you reach Mount McConnel summit.
-Now 7,980 feet above sea level, take pleasure in the 360 degree splendid views of the Mummy Range, Poudre Canyon, and other striking peaks.
+Now 7,980 feet above sea level, take pleasure in the 360-degree splendid views of the Mummy Range, Poudre Canyon, and other striking peaks.

-Unlike other descents, you will appreciate the trail ahead NOT because it’s easy, yes it is pristine and more admirable, but it is also more challenging and surprisingly takes longer time to finish.
+Unlike other descents, you will appreciate the trail ahead not because it’s easy, yes it is pristine and more admirable, but it is also more challenging and surprisingly takes a longer time to finish.
 Take extra caution.
 There are very steep areas and you might need your hand to assist some of your drops.

 After almost 2 miles from the summit, the loop ends and rejoins Kreutzer Trail.
 Enjoy this refreshing shaded part of the trail then go west to begin your enduring descent to Poudre River and eventually back to the trailhead.